isc-projects/kea/doc/sphinx/arm/netconf.rst

 ``sysrepocfg`` or any NETCONF client), the callback validates the modified configuration (if ``validate-changes`` was not set to false) and runs a second time to apply the new configuration.
-If the validation fails, the callback is still called again but with an ABORT (vs. APPLY) event with rollback changes.
+If the validation fails, the callback is still called again but with an SR_EV_ABORT (vs. SR_EV_DONE) event with rollback changes.

-The returned code of the callback on an APPLY event is ignored, as it is too late to refuse a bad configuration.
+The returned code of the callback on an SR_EV_DONE event is ignored, as it is too late to refuse a bad configuration.

 There are four ways in which a modified YANG configuration could